piscesaustrinus/gesture_detection/README.md

 1. Gesture Video: Contains the gesture that needs to be detected in the test video.
 2. Test Video: The video in which the gesture needs to be detected.

 After uploading the videos, the user can click the "Process Videos" button to analyze the videos.
-The application will then determine if the gesture from the gesture video is present in the test video.
-If detected, it will display "Gesture is DETECTED in the test video."
-Otherwise, it will display "Gesture is NOT DETECTED in the test video."
+The application extracts features from both videos using MobileNetV2 and compares the features to determine if the gesture from the gesture video is present in the test video.
+It then annotates frames in the test video where the gesture is detected with "DETECTED" in bright green.

 ## Usage